-Product Dimensio ning Required (indicative ) volume contracting capacity contracting period Capacity price Balancing energy pricing FCR Yes 6 Annual 1 year pay as bid none, provided energy will be settled as imbalance aFRR Yes 45 Weekly 1 week pay as bid Paid with the lowest provided price (aFRR+mFRR) mFRR Yes 105 Weekly 1 javë pay as bid Paid with the lowest provided price (aFRR+mFRR) emergen cy reserves No N/A Annual 1 year pay as bid Pay as bid
+Product Dimensi onimg Required (indicative) volume Based contracted capacity Contracting period Capacity Price Balancing energy price FCR Yes 6 Annual 1 year According to the bid None, provided energy that shall be settled as imbalance aFRR Yes 45 Weekly 1 week Accord ing to the bid Paid with the lowest provided price (aFRR + mFRR) mFRR Yes 105 Weekly 1 week Accord ing to the bid Paid with the lowest provided price (aFRR+mFRR) Emerge ncy Reserve No N/A Annual 1 week Accord ing to the bid According to the bid

-6.2 Frequency Containment
+6.2 Frequency Containment Reserves (FCR)

-Reserves (FCR) (Primary reserves)
+(Primary reserves)

-- 6.1.2 In the case of frequency deviation Frequency Containment Reserves, also known as Primary Control Reserves are activated.
+- 6.2.1 In the case of frequency deviation Frequency Containment Reserves, also known as Primary Control Reserves, are activated.
 FCR are the operating reserves necessary for constant containment of frequency deviations from nominal value in order to maintain the instantaneous power balance in the whole synchronously interconnected system in Europe.
-The purpose of FCR activation is the stabilization of the system frequency as quickly as possible in order to avoid the system imbalance spiralling out of control. - 6.2.2 FCR is activated both on upwards and downwards direction.
+The purpose of FCR activation is the stabilization of the system frequency as quickly as possible in order to avoid the imbalance increase and the out of control. - 6.2.2 FCR is activated both on upwards and downwards direction.
 The general definition of upward and downward regulation for all balancing products is the following: Under-Frequency reflects the situation when the injections are lower than off-takes so that additional injection or less off-take is needed to balance the system.
 Downward regulation is undertaken in case of over-frequency.
-Over-frequency implies that injections are higher than off-takes so that less injection or more off-takes are needed. - 6.2.3 The FCR contracted capacities are continually activated automatically continuously by the BSP's facilities.
+Overfrequency implies that injections are higher than off-takes so that less injection or more off-takes are needed. - 6.2.3 The FCR contracted capacities are continually activated automatically continuously by the BSP's facilities.
 Thus, the BSP's technical unit needs to be equipped with a frequency control system.
 The system has the task to detect frequency variations in the grid automatically and react to them by activating the frequency control reserve function.
 The FCR shall be fully available in the entire contracting time.
 For a maximum frequency deviation, the FCR providing unit needs to activate half of the contractual capacity within 15 seconds and the full capacity after 30 seconds.
 After reaching the full capacity, the FCR shall stay activated for at least 15 consecutive minutes.